-Notice of the first meeting was provided in a press release, posted on SDHDA website and sent via email to SDHDA contacts consisting of housing developers, lenders, congressional offices, community leaders, contractors, public and tribal housing authorities, local Rural Development Officials, advocacy groups, nonprofit organizations, service agencies, city, state and federal government agencies, economic development offices, newspapers, community action agencies, and the general public.
+Notice of the first and second meetings was provided in a press release, posted on SDHDA website and sent via email to SDHDA contacts consisting of housing developers, lenders, congressional offices, community leaders, contractors, public and tribal housing authorities, local Rural Development Officials, advocacy groups, nonprofit organizations, service agencies, city, state and federal government agencies, economic development offices, newspapers, community action agencies, and the general public.

-After the release of the DRAFT Consolidated, HOME, ESG, HTF, Housing Opportunity Fund and Housing Tax Credit plans, another public hearing was held on March 27, 2018, via the Dakota Digital Network (DDN) with sites in Aberdeen, Brookings, Eagle Butte, Mitchell, Pierre, Watertown, Sioux Falls, Pine Ridge, Spearfish, Watertown and Yankton.
-A press release and public notice (paid ad in the daily newspapers) of the public meeting and 30 day comment period was provided.
+After the release of the DRAFT Consolidated Plan, another virtual public meeting was held on July 26, 2023.
+A press release and public notice (paid ad in the daily newspapers) of the public meeting and 30-day comment period was provided.
 In addition, this information was posted on SDHDA's website and forwarded to interested parties via email.